Daeer-Projects/Coding-Kata/DataMungingKata/ReadMe.md

 1. Create a Factory system to execute the different components.
 2. Set up an event system to make the components execute the question.
+3. Just loop through each process registered.

 Which way to go?

 I would like to try the event system, and see if I can get things to run asynchronously.

 There's a NuGet package that helps with events called Easy.MessageHub.

+I'm going to start with doing it simply with a processor, the same way that I did in parts one and two.
+Then I'll work on making it an event based system, then the asynchronous changes.

 #### Core